coolbeevip/langchain-lab/README.md

 ## Quick Guide

-Create a `.env` file in the project's root directory and input OpenAI's API Key and Model Name list in the file.
+Create a `.env` file in the project's root directory and input OpenAI's API key and base url in the file.

 ```text
 OPENAI_API_BASE=https://api.openai.com/v1